-- The language chosen for these credits can be the one used to satisfy the Faculty of Arts requirement carried to a higher level (eg. Span 101, 102, and 201 cannot be used toward IR if you are using Span 202 for your Arts language requirement), or it can be an additional language.
+- The language chosen for these credits can be the same one used to satisfy the Faculty of Arts requirement and carried to a higher level (eg. Span 101, 102, and 201 cannot be used toward IR if you are using Span 202 for your Arts language requirement), or it can be a different language entirely.

-- The final course taken towards the language requirement must be taken for percentage grades instead of credit/D/fail.
+- The final course taken towards the language requirement must be taken for percentage grades, not credit/D/fail.

-- Credits taken toward the IR language requirement can be used toward your BA elective requirements.
+- Credits taken toward the IR language requirement will be counted towards your BA elective requirements.

 - As language immersion is a great way to learn a language, students may also wish to complete some of their language credits through an International Learning Experience such as exchange or group study or by participating in the Canadian Federal Government language immersion program: Summer Explore.

 Students may satisfy the IR language requirement by proving the appropriate competency through examination.
 Arrangements for such examination must be made through the academic department providing instruction in the language.
 No course credit will be awarded for satisfaction of the IR language requirement in this manner.

 Students who will be testing for their IR language requirement in the same language as their Arts requirement but at a higher level, need to make this clear to the department administering the competency exam to ensure that the correct language level is being tested.